github/CodeSearchNet/README.md

 ### Annotations

   We manually annotated retrieval results for the six languages from 99 general [queries](resources/queries.csv).
 This dataset is used as groundtruth data for evaluation _only_.
-Please reference [this paper][paper] for further details on the annotation process.
+Please refer to [this paper][paper] for further details on the annotation process.

 ## Setup